Categories

 Do you offer free shipping?

 Thanks to Amazon Prime, it’s now something that a lot of us expect.
-But here’s a tricky question: whether you offer free shipping or not, do you know how much it actually costs you?
+But here’s a tricky question: whether you offer free shipping or not, do you know how much it costs?

 Knowing how much free shipping costs your business is arguably the first step in offering free shipping.
 If you don’t offer free shipping, the amount you’ve charged for shipping for the year can help you analyze if you can afford to provide it.

 Knowing your shipping expenses also helps you find a better delivery service.
 But note that “better” doesn’t always mean cheaper.
-Cheaper shipping can often lead to more refunds and lost items, and ultimately more unhappy customers.
+Cheaper shipping can often lead to more refunds, lost items, and, ultimately, more unhappy customers.

 Using this data